xyngular/py-xinject/README.md

 ```

 When you ask `config` for it's `get` attribute, it will get it from the current
-active resource for `Config`.
+active dependency for `Config`.
 So it's the equivalent of doing this:

 ```python
 from xyn_config import Config